Licensed Court Interpreters

 License Upgrade and Adding a Language

 Registration deadlines for the oral exam are 35 days before the exam date.
-This is not a postmark date; your registration form and payment must be in our office by the deadline.
+12 examinees can be accommodated per day.

-REMEMBER: the registration deadline is not a postmark date; your registration form and payment must be in our office by the date shown.
+The registration deadline is not a postmark date; your registration application and payment must be submitted online by the established dates shown below.

 Before the Exam

 - Applicants register for the exam with the JBCC by the established deadline date.
 This means that your completed paperwork must be at the JBCC office by close of business on that date.
 If there are any insufficiencies with your paperwork, you will be notified via email.
 Insufficiencies must be resolved by the established exam deadline date; otherwise, you will not be able to take the exam.

 - You will receive confirmation that you've been registered for the exam, as well as the date, time, and location of the exam, via email.
 Any questions regarding your registration must be submitted to email@example.com.

 Applying for the Exam